Table of Contents

 Unlike the I beam, the H beam flanges don’t have an inside inclination, making the welding process easy.
 Both flanges have equal thickness and are parallel to each other.

-Its cross-sectional characteristics are better than I beam, and it has better mechanical properties per unit weight that save material and cost.
+Its cross-sectional characteristics are better than the I beam, and it has better mechanical properties per unit weight that save material and cost.

 It is the favoured material for platforms, mezzanines, and bridges.